leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 ### Blocking I/O

 This is the most prevalent I/O model supported by all of I/O devices.
 It also performs the default I/O behavior to open a file or access a file(`read` or `write` system calls) in libc standard library.
 If we open a file via blocking I/O(e.g: set `O_SYNC` flag), no `read` or `write` will complete until the data is transferred to user-space application buffer from kernel buffer(in case of `read`) or delivered to physical deivce(in case of `write`).
-The process is to block until the requested action is completed.
+The process is blocked until the requested action is completed.

 ~~~
 TODO, diagram with a socket read/write